New Amsterdam Theatre: Ziegfeld Follies era

 Flo Ziegfeld hosted the Ziegfeld Follies, a series of revues, at the New Amsterdam every year from 1913 to 1927, with two exceptions.
 Ziegfeld's relationship with Klaw and Erlanger had dated to the mid-1900s, when the syndicate had paid him $200 a week to present vaudeville; by 1907, he had come up with the Follies.
 The first edition of the Follies at the New Amsterdam was hosted on June 16, 1913.
-Among the performers in the Follies were Fanny Brice, Eddie Cantor, W.C.
-Fields, Ina Claire, Marilyn Miller, Will Rogers, Sophie Tucker, Bert Williams, and Van and Schenck.
+Among the performers in the Follies were Fanny Brice, Eddie Cantor, W. C. Fields, Ina Claire, Marilyn Miller, Will Rogers, Sophie Tucker, Bert Williams, and Van and Schenck.
 An urban legend holds that the theater contains the ghost of one performer, silent film star Olive Thomas.

-Ziegfeld also hired either Joseph Urban or John Eberson to redesign the theater on the roof with a balcony and a dance floor.
+Ziegfeld hired either Joseph Urban or John Eberson to redesign the theater on the roof with a balcony and a dance floor.
 With the completion of the roof theater's renovation, Ziegfeld began displaying Danse de Follies, a racier sister show of the Follies, in 1915.
 Subsequently, known as the Midnight Frolic, the show was also used to test the skills of promising up-and-coming performers.
 Ziegfeld also had his own office on the seventh floor of the office wing.
 The 1924 edition of the Follies had the longest run, with 401 performances, though that edition was not particularly distinctive either critically or artistically.